 The Company's principal activities are the development, operation and management of Malta International Airport.
 Malta International Airport plc has a 65 year concession to operate Malta's airport, a concession which commenced in July 2002.
-On 11 February 2008, Malta International Airport plc set up a 100% subsidiary, Sky Parks Limited to take over and operate the car parks at the airport.
-This later changed its name to Airport Parking Limited.

-Another subsidiary, Sky Parks Development Limited was set up on 29 October 2009 to build the new Business Centre near the Air Terminal and a separate subsidiary Sky Parks Business Centre Limited was set up to run the facility.
-In June 2013, three other subsidiaries were set up, Kirkop PV Farm Limited, Luqa PV Farm Limited and Gudja PV Farm Limited followed in September 2013 by another two, Gudja Two PV Farm Limited and Gudja Three PV Farm Limited.
-The intention of the Company is to explore opportunities in the generation of electricity using photovoltaic technologies.
-None of the five subsidiaries set up for this purpose traded in 2013.
+Malta International Airport plc has three 100% owned subsidiaries; Airport Parking Limited, Sky Parks Development Limited and Sky Parks Business Centre Limited.
+Airport Parking Limited operates all the car parks situated on the land leased to Malta International Airport plc and Sky Parks Development Limited and Sky Parks Business Centre Limited run the Sky Parks Business Centre building.
+Malta International Airport plc also set up five other subsidiaries; Kirkop PV Farm Limited, Luqa PV Farm Limited, Gudja PV Farm Limited, Gudja Two PV Farm Limited and Gudja Three PV Farm Limited with the intention to explore opportunities in the generation of electricity using photovoltaic technologies.
+However, none of the five subsidiaries set up for this purpose traded in 2014.

-Malta International Airport plc also has a 10% shareholding interest in Valletta Cruise Port plc (formerly VISET Malta plc), a company set up to develop the Valletta Waterfront and operate a cruise liner terminal at the Grand Harbour.
+Malta International Airport plc also has a 10% shareholding interest in Valletta Cruise Port plc, a company set up to develop the Valletta Waterfront and operate a cruise liner terminal at the Grand Harbour.